VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Experiments and Analysis

 \subsection{Robustness Analysis}

-\model is a practical framework that may face real-world challenges.
-In this section, we explore how well it deals with different malicious data, its robustness under different malicious ratios $\pi$, and its scalability to larger VLMs.
-Additional analyses are discussed in Appendix~\ref{sec:smaller_perturbation_radius_app}.
+We analyze \model's robustness from multiple angles in this section.
+Due to space limitations, we defer additional robustness experiments to the Appendix, including (1) stability under higher malicious-ratio regimes (Appendix~\ref{sec:largermr_app}), (2) the empirical top-$k$ subspace alignment that supports our theoretical condition on the benign--malicious mean gap (Appendix~\ref{app:svd_theory}), (3) cross-source confounder controls (Appendix~\ref{sec:ablate_num_sample_app}), and (4) adaptive attack evaluations covering paraphrase, typographic injection, and white-box PGD (Appendix~\ref{sec:adaptive_app}).

 \textbf{Generalization across different malicious data.} We investigate whether \model can effectively generalize to different malicious data, which involves directly applying the learned prompt classifier on one unlabeled dataset (referred as the source(s)) and infer on malicious data that does not appear in the source data (referred to as target (t)).
-Concretely, we simulate the source and target data based on malicious text-image pairs that either belong to different meta-objectives or different threat models (i.e., meta-instruction vs. jailbreak prompt).
-The results depicted in Figure~\ref{fig:ablation_frame_range} (a) showcase the robust transferability of our approach across different malicious datasets.
-Notably, \model achieves a detection accuracy of 91.74\% on the jailbreak prompts when trained on the unlabeled dataset consisting of the meta-instruction (from ``Language"), which is close to the performance of the model that is directly trained on the jailbreak prompts.
-This demonstrates the strong generalizability and practicality of our approach in real-world LM application scenarios, where the malicious data is heterogeneous and usually differs from the previously collected user prompts.
+Concretely, we simulate the source and target data based on malicious text-image pairs from different real-world malicious benchmarks (i.e., \textsc{JailBreakV \& GPT4V}, \textsc{VLGuard \& MLLMGuard}, and \textsc{VLGuard \& MSSBench}).
+The results depicted in Figure~\ref{fig:ablation_frame_range}(a) showcase the robust transferability of our approach across different malicious datasets.
+Notably, \model achieves an AUROC of 94.83\% on \textsc{JailBreakV \& GPT4V} (t) when trained on the unlabeled \textsc{VLGuard \& MLLMGuard} (s), which is close to the performance of the model that is directly trained on \textsc{JailBreakV \& GPT4V}.
+Overall, the results demonstrate the strong generalizability of our approach in real-world LM application scenarios, where the malicious data usually differs from the previously collected user prompts.